How to Draw Anime – You Can Do It!

 Characteristics of the Anime Face

-These characteristics are great to keep in mind as you draw them because if you’ve drawn the human face, they really are very different and unique.
+These characteristics are great to remember as you draw them because if you’ve rendered the human face, they are very different and unique.
 Here’s how I’ve summed them up based on my observations:

 • huge wide set eyes